vonglasow/atoum-documentation/source/en/asserters/dateInterval.inc.rst

 .. hint::
    ``isCloneOf`` is a method inherited from asserter ``object``.
-   Pour plus d'informations, reportez-vous à la documentation de :ref:`object::isCloneOf <object-is-clone-of>`
+   For more information, refer to the documentation of  :ref:`object::isCloneOf <object-is-clone-of>`

 .. _date-interval-is-equal-to: